-You have a stopwatch, wood dowel of fixed length and a toy buggy.
+You have a stopwatch, wood dowel and a toy buggy.

-These are your first lab "Warm-ups", to be done before the lab meets, written in your lab notebook, and turned into your TA as specified by the course syllabus.
+These are your first lab "Warın-ups", to be done before the lab meets, written in your lab notebook, and turned into your TA as specified by the course syllabus.
 You may want to refer back to the appendices during the lab.